 The local league Board of Directors may waive the requirement for Little League players to participate in a percentage of their teams’ Little League regular-season games for illness or injury.

 The method of selecting a Tournament Team is to be determined by the local league Board of Directors.
 While methods vary, Little League recommends multiple groups within a local league participate in

 a fair selection.
 These groups may include players, league officers, team managers, team coaches, and volunteer umpires.
 Little League believes players should have a say in who makes a Tournament

 Team.
 It is the organization’s experience that players are often objective in the selection process, have intuitive respect for fellow players, and appreciate the opportunity for their opinions to be

 Number of Players and Coaches on a Team

-Tournament teams include a maximum of fourteen players, one manager, and two coaches.
-For the Senior League division, teams include a maximum of sixteen players, one manager, and two coaches.
+For most divisions, Tournament teams include a maximum of fourteen players, one manager, and two coaches.
+For the Senior League division, teams include a maximum of sixteen players, one manager, and

 This is a resource for local league administrators but has vast amounts of information to help all parents and volunteers during the Tournament Season.